deadmau224/Mood-Based-Recommendation-System/README.md

 # Mood Based Recommendation System

-This is a project that I am working on in my final year of my Bachelor of Engineering undergraduate degree.
+This is a project that I worked on in my senior year of my Bachelor of Engineering undergraduate degree.

 - What does this project do?